GabeScott/standard-works-vault/General Conference/1986 October - The War We Are Winning.md

 It found expression in the vile accusations against the Man of Galilee, the Christ, who healed the sick and lifted men’s hearts and hopes, He who taught the gospel of peace.
 His enemies, motivated by that evil power, seized Him, tortured Him, nailed Him to the cross, and spoke in mockery against Him.
 But by the power of His godhood, He overcame the death His enemies had inflicted and through His sacrifice brought salvation from death to all men.

-That eternal war went on in the decay of the work He established, in the corruption which later infected it, when darkness covered the earth and gross darkness the people (see Isa.
-60:2).
+That eternal war went on in the decay of the work He established, in the corruption which later infected it, when darkness covered the earth and gross darkness the people (see [[Isaiah 60.2|Isa.
+60:2]]).

 But the forces of God could not be vanquished.
 The light of Christ touched the heart of a man here and a man there, and vast good came to pass notwithstanding much of oppression and suffering.